⚠ Since January 2025, a Missing Certificate Gets Your Saudi Shipment Re-Exported

 3. How do I know if my product needs a Product Certificate of Conformity?

-Regulated products — those covered by a SASO Technical Regulation — require a full PCoC issued by an approved Conformity Assessment Body like QIMA.
-Non-regulated products require only a self-declaration and an SCoC.
-QIMA's experts confirm your product's regulatory status from the HS code and product category — contact us and we'll confirm within 24 hours.
+Regulated products covered by a SASO Technical Regulation require a Product Certificate of Conformity (PCoC) issued by an approved Conformity Assessment Body such as QIMA.
+Non-regulated products require a self-declaration and Shipment Certificate of Conformity (SCoC).
+Product classification is confirmed using HS code and category within 24 hours.

-4. My product isn't regulated — do I still need documentation for Saudi customs?
+4. My product isn’t regulated.
+Do I still need documentation for Saudi customs?

 5. How long is a SASO certificate valid?